The Arts Club of Chicago

 Vinci/Hamp Architects, Inc., 1997

 The Arts Club was founded in 1916 and has occupied eight different sites.
 The present building was the first to be conceived exclusively for the Arts Club.
 It opened in 1997 and was designed by John Vinci of Vinci/Hamp Architects, Inc. The core of the design is a staircase by Ludwig Mies van der Rohe.
-The staircase was rescued from the prior Arts Club interior at 109 E. Ontario prior to demolition.
-Fulfilling its founding mission to promote higher standards of art, maintain galleries for that purpose and to promote the mutual acquaintance of art lovers and art workers, The Arts Club has hosted public exhibitions and programs free of charge for over 100 years.
+The staircase was rescued from the former Arts Club interior at 109 E. Ontario prior to demolition.
+Fulfilling its founding mission to promote higher standards of art and to connect art lovers and art workers, The Arts Club has hosted public exhibitions and programs free of charge for over 100 years.